 Mark Jackson and Jane Jelbart (aka Jack n Jel) are a dynamic, collaborative, flexible, fun and funny workshop and performance powerhouse for festivals and music camps.
-Doing 9 uke workshops every week back home for the last 6 some years has really helped hone their uke and singing teaching skills.
+Doing 6-9 uke workshops every week back home since 2009 has really helped hone their uke and singing teaching skills.

 For uke directors Mark and Jane, it’s not about them.
 It’s about the festival participants and the spirit of the place and the times in which they are immersed.